looztra/dockerfiles-1/busybox-imgs/README.md

 Quickstart
 ----------

 Fetch the repository where you got a Docker running and just build & run.
-You shall build the busybox-base base before :
+You shall build the busybox-base base before all :

 ```
-cd <repo>/busybox
+cd <repo>/busybox-imgs
 docker build -t busybox-base:latest busybox-base
 docker build -t <NAME OF IMAGE> <image folder name>
 docker run <OPTS> <NAME OF IMAGE>